Contract Review & Project Planning

 Dispute Resolution: Arbitration vs. Litigation

 Builder contracts frequently include mandatory arbitration clauses, sometimes paired with class-action waivers, choice-of-venue provisions, or fee-shifting language.
 Arbitration is not inherently bad, but the specific forum, rules, cost allocation, and discovery limits matter a great deal.
-We help homeowners evaluate whether to accept, modify, or push back on these provisions before signing.
+Our guide to Colorado construction arbitration clauses walks through how those provisions tend to play out in practice.

 When a Contract Dispute Has Already Arisen